Written by Tuscani

 FICO, FAKO, HUH?

 FICO, FAKO, Credit Score, PlusScore, ScoreX, Vantage are all the same right?
 WRONG!

 FICO = The score lenders use and the only score you should care about.

-www.myfico.com sells FICO scores for EQ and TU.
+www.myfico.com sells FICO scores.

 There are generally two reasons why you might not be able to get a score from MyFICO.
 Your score does not contain enough positive data to calculate a score, or there is a fraud alert on your file.